fallensoapbubble/NEBULA/Process.md

   - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
 - **Status**: New implementation - Debug utilities module fully implemented for development error tracking
 - **Notes**: This implementation provides a comprehensive debugging toolkit for the development environment, focusing on error tracking, safe DOM operations, and environment detection.
 The debug utilities help identify common JavaScript issues including unhandled promise rejections, resource loading failures, and browser compatibility problems.
 The module includes intelligent filtering to exclude browser extension errors that are not related to the application code.
 The safe DOM utilities prevent common querySelector errors and provide graceful fallbacks.
 The browser detection utilities help with environment-specific debugging and feature detection.
 This debugging infrastructure is essential for maintaining code quality and quickly identifying issues during development, especially important for a complex application with GitHub integration, authentication, and dynamic content rendering.
+##
+2025-08-30 (Saturday)

+### Tasks File Formatting Fix

+- **Time**: Current session
+- **File Modified**: `.kiro\specs\decentralized-portfolio-platform\tasks.md`
+- **Change Type**: File formatting - Added missing newline at end of file
+- **Change Details**:
+  - Added a newline character at the end of the tasks.md file after the final line `- _Requirements: UX + template creation_`
+  - Fixed file formatting issue where the file was missing the standard trailing newline
+  - No content changes to the implementation plan or task structure
+  - Maintains proper file formatting standards for markdown files
+- **Context**: Correcting file formatting to follow standard conventions for text files ending with newlines
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: File formatting - Tasks specification file formatting corrected
+- **Notes**: This change addresses a minor but important file formatting issue in the project's main task specification document.
+Adding the trailing newline follows standard Unix/POSIX conventions for text files and prevents potential issues with version control systems, text editors, and build tools that expect files to end with newlines.
+The tasks.md file is the central specification document tracking the implementation progress of the Decentralized Portfolio Platform, containing the complete breakdown of features, requirements, and completion status across all 12 major implementation phases.
+Proper file formatting ensures compatibility across different development environments and tools while maintaining professional code standards.